esterUOC/esterUOC.github.io/Challenge0/Lesson1.md

 You can save the new project wherever you want, I recommend creating a specific folder for each project.
-It is recommended not to name thesolutions nor to projects that contain spaces.
+It is recommended not to name the solutions or the projects with names that contain spaces.

 As you have seen, VS contains solutions and projects, we can say that a solution is like a group of projects related to each other, where the solution is like a workbench where all the projects are concentrated.
-And every project isessentially a set of files which we can compile and create an executable, a static or dynamic library etc etc
+And every project is essentially a set of files which we can compile and create an executable, a static or dynamic library etc etc
 We recommend the Visual Assist plugin, it is paid but highly recommended.